llmrb/llm/README.md

 Almost all LLM providers provide a models endpoint that allows a client to query the list of models that are available to use.
 The list is dynamic, maintained by LLM providers, and it is independent of a specific llm.rb release.
+[LLM::Model](https://0x1eef.github.io/x/llm.rb/LLM/Model.html)
-True to the llm.rb spirit of small, composable objects that cooperate with each other, a [LLM::Model](https://0x1eef.github.io/x/llm.rb/LLM/Model.html) object can be used instead of a string that describes a model name (although either works).
+objects can be used instead of a string that describes a model name (although either works).
 Let's take a look at an example:

 ```ruby